 I know it’s difficult, especially when you’re in the early stages of your business and you’re working all hours to get things up and running, but it really does aid your mental health.

-I seem to have done a 180 recently and I’m trying to find any excuse possible to leave the house to mix things up – and when I do, it boosts my mood, clears my mind and makes me feel calmer on a daily basis.
+I seem to have done a 180 recently and I’m trying to find any excuse possible to leave the house to mix things up.
+And when I do?
+It boosts my mood, clears my mind and makes me feel calmer on a daily basis.
+(I.e. It’s 100% worth it.)

 Creating the Perfect Work-Life Balance as a Freelancer